Balete Drive: Urban legend

 In 2005, a Quezon City barangay official proposed that the city could use the legends to boost tourism by declaring the street "haunted" and making it available for Halloween parties.

-Zoning laws

-The segment of Balete Drive from Aurora Boulevard to Eulogio Rodriguez Sr. Avenue has been zoned by the Bureau of Internal Revenue (BIR) for regular residential and commercial purposes.
+In a 2021 opinion piece by former Presidential Press Secretary Buddy Gomez, former Calbayog city prosecutor's office lawyer Deogracias Ortega claimed the entire legend was an embellished fabrication of a magazine article in 1952.
+The actual accident occurred along Eulogio Rodriguez Sr. Avenue (formerly España Extension) in 1949.
+Ortega and his friends, including Leni Garchitorena, were on a joyride when the accident occurred, with Garchitorena, who was the driver at that time, the only occupant sustaining fatal injuries.

 In popular culture

-The street is featured in the 1988 horror film Hiwaga sa Balete Drive, where it retells the supposed paranormal activities experienced by people who live, or have traveled, along the street.
+The street is featured in the 1988 horror film Hiwaga sa Balete Drive, which retells the supposed paranormal activities experienced by people who live or have traveled along it.

-The Netflix-exclusive anime-influenced series Trese features Balete Drive as the location of a crime scene.
-The exact intersection and its street where it occurs however is fictional, as 13th Street in New Manila does not actually intersect Balete Drive.
+The Netflix-exclusive Singaporean anime-influenced series Trese features Balete Drive as the location of a crime scene.
+However, the exact intersection and the street where it occurs are fictional, as 13th Street in New Manila does not actually intersect Balete Drive.